+You can apply only WLAN-related configuration to an AP zone using a WLAN template.
 You can apply the WLAN template to zones where the AP's firmware version is later than the Zone templates firmware version.
-An unsupported firmware version of the WLAN template is automatically upgraded to its next version before being upgraded to the current version.
+Unsupported firmware version of the WLAN template is automatically upgraded to its next version before being upgraded to the current version.